AutoViML/AutoViz/README.md

 - If chart_format='bokeh': Bokeh charts are plotted in Jupyter Notebooks.
     * This is the default for AutoViz_Holo.
 - If chart_format='server', dashboards will pop up for each kind of chart on your browser.
+- If chart_format='html', all charts will be silently saved as HTML files in AutoViz_Plots or any directory you specify.

 In both `server` and `bokeh` cases, all charts are interactive and you can play with them.
-In the next version, I will let you save them in HTML.
+In the case of `html` (HTML) too, the charts are interactive.

 ## Table of Contents